 If the error persists, and there is no notice of Nintendo eShop maintenance, try again at a later time.

 - Ensure your console has the latest system update.

 If the console is already up to date, restart it by holding down the POWER Button for three seconds, then select "Power Options" > "Restart."

 Restarting your network devices may resolve this issue if it is related to the devices being unresponsive.

 If the DNS you are attempting to use is not working, entering an alternate DNS may resolve this issue.

 - Move the Nintendo Switch console closer to the wireless router.

-If possible, place the Nintendo Switch console within three to five metres (10 to 15 feet) of the wireless router to improve the signal strength during troubleshooting.
+If possible, place the Nintendo Switch within three to four meters (10 to 15 feet) of the wireless router to improve the signal strength during troubleshooting.